Table of Contents

 - Ponchos.
 Large ones for me and my wife.
 Small ones for my kids.
 These will keep your dry and warm out in the rain.

-- This isn’t in the bag but we also have a jump starter pack for the car battery that also has an air compressor and USB charging ports built into it.
+- This isn’t in the bag, but we also have a jump starter pack for the car battery that has jumper cables, an air compressor, and USB charging ports built into it.
 I have used this several times to help others that have had a dead battery.
-Sure beats waiting for hours for AAA to show up.
+Sure, beats waiting for hours on the side of the road, for AAA roadside assistance to show up.

 - First aid kit.